Contact us

 Interoperability in healthcare remains a big challenge for medium-sized organizations across the sector.
 Whether you’re a health payer processing claims, a provider managing patient records, or a pharmacy handling prescriptions, seamless data exchange is key.

 Yet, many organizations still struggle with significant interoperability issues in healthcare.
 Remarkably, 35% of physicians rely only on fax, mail, or e-fax to exchange PHI.
 These legacy systems lead to inefficiencies, mistakes, and inadequate patient care that highlights ongoing problems with interoperability in healthcare.
+In short, we cover interoperability in healthcare benefits, challenges, and resolutions.

 Today, interoperability often refers to moving toward a common data standard, specifically FHIR.
 If all organizations used this format, it would create an ideal scenario, supported by regulators and governments.
 However, the reality is different.